Eggless Pumpkin Pie In Ramekins (Gluten Free)

-This easy crustless Eggless Pumpkin Pie without evaporated milk is baked in two ramekins so you can have your pie without leftovers.
-Gluten free dessert for two.
+This easy crustless Eggless Pumpkin Pie without evaporated milk is a creamy pumpkin custard baked in two ramekins so you can eat your Thanksgiving pie without leftovers.
+Bonus points for being a gluten free pumpkin pie for two.

-Small batch baking and dessert for two recipes are something I know well because of experience.
+Dessert for two is something I know well because of experience.

 Truth is I’ve been cooking for myself since 2007 (minus when my parents and brother visit).